 Most women believe they have passed the age of becoming mothers.
-Years rolled on as they concentrated on developing their careers, handling family matters, or struggling with health issues.
-When they finally think they are ready for a child, menopause has already set in.
-Society advises them that it’s too late, but women do not lose hope.
+Years may have rolled on as they focused on building careers, managing family responsibilities, or coping with health issues.
+When they finally feel ready to welcome a child, menopause has already begun.
+Society often tells them it’s too late—but women don’t lose hope.

 Risks of Pregnancy After Menopause